momentum-mod/docs/_posts/guides/2019-09-10-guide_building_the_game.md

 ![Build Guide](/assets/images/guide_headers/guide_building_the_game.jpg){:style="display:block; margin: auto;"}

 This Guide covers the general method of building the latest code from GitHub for Momentum for Windows, Linux and macOS.

+{:.notice--info}
+**Important Note**
+If you just want to try out the most recent publicly available version, you can grab a ready-to-use, already compiled build from the [Releases page](https://github.com/momentum-mod/game/releases/tag/0.8.7-public-eval).
+You only need to follow this guide for debugging and development purposes.

 ## Prerequisites
 To make use of this page, you should:
 - Be using the Administrator account of the machine you're using